captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
 Because no one fucking helps me around here!
+Because I can’t stand the sound of your hectoring,

 ---

+template: 2col
+## HELEN:
+You *stop.* You’re blaming *me?* After what you’ve put me through?

+## BRUCE:
-Because I can’t stand the sound of your hectoring, // shrewish voice, your histrionics, your—
+shrewish voice, your histrionics, your—

 ---

 ## HELEN:
-You stop.
-You’re blaming me?
-After what you’ve put me through? //

----

 I’m on edge every minute.
 You’re so—

 ---